Online NCATE Accredited Degree Programs

 The program offers two concentrations: Multiple Subject Teaching (primary school) or Single Subject Teaching (secondary school).
 They typically require related work experience- they seek to educate further teachers who have already spent time in the classroom.
 Only about 70 students are enrolled per year, and their application deadline is March 1st.

-According to US News and World Reports, USC’s program has about an 84% acceptance rate and does not require a GRE score for consideration.
 Total program costs vary depending on whether applicants are California state residents; full in-state tuition for the program is about $12,000, while out-of-state students will pay closer to $22,000.

 10. University of West Alabama’s Online Masters Programs